devonfw-forge/python-data-driven-decisions/README.md

 2- **Substitution of the NaN values**.
 The developed Nan values´ treatment has been a mix, between the linear interpolation and backwards filling.
 The linear interpolation is a form of interpolation, which involves the generation of new values based on an existing set of values.
 Linear interpolation is achieved by geometrically rendering a straight line between two adjacent points on a graph or plane.
 On the other side, the backwards filling will help us to arrive to those values which have not been fullfilled with the linear interpolation.

-3- **Escalation method**.
+3- **Scaling method**.
 The escalation process has been done dividing each value by the initial one of an indicator (value in 1990).
 Considering the start point as 1 (initial value divided by itself), each result will show the growth respect to the initial data.

 # Run the application
 ## Dependencies